igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 ---
 - **1.9** Are natural languages capable of expressing algorithms?

-*Ans.-* Yes, the universe of what can be expressed with natural languages encompasses many abstract-free ways of specifying algorithms ie. otherwise science and this book couldn't exist.
-The caveat is that we have to make a great effort in expressing accurate descriptions (abstract-free) of technical  concepts with human languages.
+*Ans.-* Yes, the universe of what can be expressed with natural languages encompasses what can be expressed with computer languages (which are not ambiguous).
+If it would be otherwise science and this very same book couldn't exist.
+The caveat is that we have to make a great extra effort to accurately describe technical specifications or concepts with natral languages.

 ---
 - **1.10** Name three characteristics of algorithms.
 Briefly explain each of these three characteristics.